TimDTTP/LearningCPP/leetcode/minFallingPathSum2/README.md

 3. Pop top of stack and add to sum + add next row into stack

 Failure to come to a solution with the 1 hour time limit

+## Solution
+- Dynamic programming
+Solve by mirroring array and for each row below the first, find minimum path that is not adjacently above.
+At the end you should have an array with all the sums of the minimum path for each column.
+Return the minimum value in the last row.